-The Pro-Seminar on Critical Approaches to Monetary Design will bring together scholars and students from law, economics, and history who approach the monetary system with critical perspective.
-The aim is to develop both analytic capacity to understand the current order and constructive thought about its revision.
-The Pro-Seminar will:
+The Pro-Seminar brought together scholars and students from law, economics, and history who approach the monetary system with critical perspective.
+The aim was to develop both analytic capacity to understand the current order and constructive thought about its revision.

-- Explore the differences and commonalities between the different traditions that are driven by a fiscal understanding of money, and its modern and historical relationship to the banking system;
+- Explored the differences and commonalities between the different traditions that are driven by a fiscal understanding of money, and its modern and historical relationship to the banking system;

-- Consider how the insights of modern monetary theory, of stock-flow consistent modeling, of Minsky’s instability principles, and of careful institutional analysis might illuminate issues of economic institutional design;
+- Considered how the insights of modern monetary theory, of stock-flow consistent modeling, of Minsky’s instability principles, and of careful institutional analysis might illuminate issues of economic institutional design;

-- Discuss the blind spots created by the dominant paradigms in contemporary economics and finance;
+- Discussed the blind spots created by the dominant paradigms in contemporary economics and finance;

-- Assess the possibility that inter-disciplinary approaches, including the unique competency of lawyers in institutional design, might open up curricular space for a re-invigorated approach to fundamental issues of money and economic structure.
+- Assessed the possibility that inter-disciplinary approaches, including the unique competency of lawyers in institutional design, might open up curricular space for a re-invigorated approach to fundamental issues of money and economic structure.

-The Pro-Seminar will be based on an exchange of readings solicited in advance from participants.
-Sessions will be focused by topic and may include short presentations or commentary meant to open discussion on the subject matter.
-The aim will be to identify both common territory and divergences among the approaches (theoretical, methodological, etc.) taken by participants.
+The Pro-Seminar was based on an exchange of readings solicited in advance from participants.
+Sessions were focused by topic and included short presentations or commentary meant to open discussion on the subject matter.
+The aim was to identify both common territory and divergences among the approaches (theoretical, methodological, etc.) taken by participants.

 Conveners: Duncan Kennedy, Kerry Rittich, and Justin Desautels-Stein